-- Must wear their Red Tag visibly at all times. - Are required to wear safety glasses all the time while in the building. - Must use additional Personal Protective Equipment (PPE) when required. - May observe welding only while wearing eye protection of the proper shade along with wearing clothing that covers exposed skin - Must check in with a valid Fresno State Student ID. - Must be currently enrolled at Fresno State in Engineering. - Are expected to ask questions if in doubt about safety or operations or unfamiliar with a tool. - When introducing a new chemical you must supply a MSDS (Material Safety Data Sheet) to the technician.
-Also, you must leave a copy of the MSDS in the shop when you leave and have the students read the MSDS
+- Must always wear their Red Tag visibly. - Are required to wear safety glasses all the time while in the building. - Must use additional Personal Protective Equipment (PPE) when required. - May observe welding only while wearing eye protection of the proper shade and clothing that covers exposed skin. - Must check in with a valid Fresno State Student ID. - Must be currently enrolled at Fresno State in Engineering. - Are expected to ask questions if in doubt about safety or operations or unfamiliar with a tool. - When introducing a new chemical, you must supply an MSDS (Material Safety Data Sheet) to the technician.
+Also, you must leave a copy of the MSDS in the shop when you leave and have the students read the MSDS.